-Based on the valuation performed, the Group has identified other intangible assets such as the intellectual property rights with infinite life and student relationship with an estimated useful life of 5 years to 7 years based on the contractual relationship between the school entities and its students.
+Intellectual property rights have infinite life and the student relationship have an estimated useful life of 5 years to 7 years based on the contractual relationship between the school entities and its students.
 These assets are attributed from the acquisition of operating schools NTC, APEC and UNC.
-The carrying value and movement of student relationship as of and for the year ended December 31 follows: